- Faculty List

 Molecular biology has revolutionized the fields of genetics and microbiology.
 The Department of Molecular Genetics offers Specialist and Major programs in Molecular Genetics and Microbiology, which emphasize the molecular aspects of both disciplines.
 Genetics, the science of heredity, and microbiology, the study of microorganisms (microbes), have long served as meeting grounds for a variety of biological disciplines.
 Developments in genetics and microbiology have contributed greatly to our basic understanding of the fundamental processes of life as well as to the treatment of genetic and infectious diseases.

-The Molecular Genetics and Microbiology Specialist program is a research-intensive program and is designed to provide strong in-depth training in science, including critical analyses of scientific concepts and literature, advanced laboratory experience, and detailed understanding and application of molecular biology.
-Specialists enter the program in 2nd year and then choose one of two Streams, called Genetics and Microbiology, by the start of the third year.
-Each Stream provides focused training, but there is considerable overlap between the streams, reflective of both the cross-disciplinary requirements of these two rapidly evolving disciplines and the impact of each on areas spanning modern biomedical science.
+The Molecular Genetics and Microbiology Specialist programs are research-intensive programs designed to provide in-depth discipline-specific training.
+This includes critical analyses of scientific concepts and literature, advanced laboratory experience, and a detailed understanding of the applications of field-specific techniques.
+Specialists enter the program in 2nd year, selecting one of two available Streams: Genetics or Microbiology.
+Each Stream provides focused training, but there is considerable overlap between the streams, reflective of both the cross-disciplinary requirements of these two rapidly evolving disciplines and the impact of each on areas spanning modern biomedical science and research.

-The Molecular Genetics and Microbiology Major program offers students fundamental training in molecular genetics and microbiology.
-Students tailor their own program and may focus on a microbiology major, a genetic major, or a combination; they choose a path to suit their specific interests.
+The Molecular Genetics and Microbiology Major program offers students fundamental training in both molecular genetics and microbiology.
+Students have the flexibility to tailor their own program and may focus their studies on microbiology, genetics, or a combination of the two by choosing a path to suit their specific interests.
 Students take several advanced courses in these disciplines, but the Major allows them to choose the breadth of their training by combining the MGY Major with another Major of interest.

 Career opportunities for graduates include employment in research institutes, universities and other educational institutions, and industry.
 The programs provide excellent preparation for post-graduate research and professional programs.